mbilab/mbi-gallery/README.md

 li.animatedLi : `<li>` that have hover animate
 div.mbi_gallery_imageDescription : `<div>` containing all of the descriptions
 div.mbi_gallery_desx : `<div>` of the x-th description(x start from zero)
-a:`<a>` that wrap the img, designed for working with lightbox easily
-¡@¡@Its href would be the address of the raw version of corresponding image img.mbi_gallery_animatedImage: `<img>` in li.animatedLi
+a:`<a>` that wrap the img, designed for working with lightbox easily.
+It would link to the raw version of corresponding image img.mbi_gallery_animatedImage: `<img>` in li.animatedLi
 li.mbi_gallery_noAnimate: `<li>` that do not have hover animate
 ####Whole architecture of the generated code